 Addiction is a disease in the brain that causes compulsive and obsessive drug or alcohol consumption (or both).
 Substance abuse addiction is chronic, and gets worse over time, meaning that it is progressive.

 Why Seek Help at a Substance Abuse Treatment Facility?

-Many people addicted to drugs or alcohol will attempt to stop on their own, and typically they are successful for a short duration of time.
+Many people in Tampa, FL addicted to drugs or alcohol will attempt to stop on their own, and typically they are successful for a short duration of time.
 What generally happens with these people is that they relapse and return to abusing substances.

 Treatment centers are more effective at breaking these cycles through the use of customized rehab methods, professional psychological support, a compassionate and loving environment, and group support and peer-related programs.
-Through all of these programs, recovering addicts can developpatterns that will enable them to achieve long-term sobriety and recovery.
+Through all of these programs, recovering addicts in Tampa, FL can develop patterns that will enable them to achieve long-term sobriety and recovery.

 What Rehab Approaches Are the Most Effective?

 Just enrolling in a substance abuse treatment center doesn’t guarantee long-term recovery.
 One of the most difficult steps in recovery, is making that first call for help to enroll in treatment.
 Once a substance abuser enters rehab, there are many methods to choose from.
 However, the most successful approach is considering a combination of treatment methods.